 TRL (Transformer Reinforcement Learning) extends the basic features with specialized tools for instruction tuning and preference optimization.
 The library includes trainers designed for SFT workflows, with built-in support for common dataset formats and training best practices.

-The gap between expensive pre-trained models and actually useful AI tools doesn't have to be a permanent problem.
+The gap between pre-trained models and useful AI tools can be bridged.
 Supervised fine-tuning gives you the power to change general models into specialized assistants that follow your instructions and handle your specific tasks.
-With the right approach to data quality and cost-efficient infrastructure, you can achieve remarkable results without breaking your budget.